DataDog/integrations-core/airflow/README.md

     Change the `path` and `service` parameter values and configure them for your environment.

+    a.
 Configuration for DAG processor manager and Scheduler logs:

     ```yaml
       logs: